Day of Commencement

 All master's students (except Art/MFA) will rent and wear a gown, tam, tassel, and hood during the ceremony.
 In recognition of the doctoral and MFA degrees being the highest degree granted in their respective disciplines, CGU officials will give these graduates their hood on stage.
 Therefore, doctoral and MFA candidates will not wear a hood to the ceremony.
 They will wear a gown, mortarboard, and tassel.
 Note: The tassel should be worn on the left side.

-If you are a doctoral candidate and wish to purchase your own Claremont Graduate University doctoral regalia, please contact Susan Navarro of Huntley Bookstore at (909) 607-1503.
-The deadline for placing an order to purchase regalia to be worn at this years commencement ceremony is Monday, March 21, 2016 to assure delivery by May 13, 2016.
-The cost of purchasing the custom-made gown, tam, and tassel is $689.43 (price includes tax but not shipping).
+If you are a doctoral candidate and wish to purchase your own Claremont Graduate University doctoral regalia, please contact Susan Navarro of Huntley Bookstore at (909) 607-1503 or visit www.academicregalia.herffjones.com to order online.
+The deadline for placing an order to purchase regalia to be worn at this years commencement ceremony is March 14, 2019 to assure delivery by commencement.
+The cost of purchasing the custom-made gown, tam, and tassel is $632.50 (without tax and shipping).

 The university ceremony is a dignified program governed by academic tradition, overall good manners, and local laws.
 Therefore, possession of alcoholic beverages or materials that may disrupt the ceremony are prohibited.

-Commencement will be held rain or shine, in Mudd Quad.
+Commencement will be held rain or shine in Mudd Quadrangle.

 Two candidates' marshals will lead the processional.
 The marshals will direct you into the row in which you will sit.
 It is extremely important that you do not save a seat for another person.
 Otherwise, we will not have enough chairs and the ceremony will be delayed.